jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hlsjs/design.md

       - **monitor playback progress** : if playhead is not moving anymore although it should (video metadata is known and video is not ended, nor paused, nor in seeking state) and if we have less than 400ms buffered upfront, and if there is a new buffer range available upfront, less than config.maxSeekHole from currentTime, then hls.js will **jump over the buffer hole** and seek to the beginning of this new buffered range, to "unstuck" the playback.
       400 ms is a "magic number" that has been set to overcome browsers not always stopping playback at the exact end of a buffered range. these holes in media buffered are often encountered on stream discontinuity or on quality level switch. holes could be "large" especially if fragments are not starting with a keyframe.
+    - convert non-fatal `FRAG_LOAD_ERROR`/`FRAG_LOAD_TIMEOUT`/`KEY_LOAD_ERROR`/`KEY_LOAD_TIMEOUT` error into fatal error when media position is not buffered and max load retry has been reached
     - stream controller actions are scheduled by a tick timer (invoked every 100ms) and actions are controlled by a state machine.
   - [src/controller/timeline-controller.js][]
     - Manages pulling CEA-708 caption data from the fragments, running them through the cea-608-parser, and handing them off to a display class, which defaults to src/utils/cues.js
   - [src/crypt/aes.js][]